AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 universal restoration.
 Yet he was honored by the best Christians of his times.
 Schaff says: "Even men like Jerome, Rufinus, Palladius, and Isadore sat at his feet with admiration."
-After Jerome turned against Origen[^308] he declares that Didymus defended Origen\'s words as pious and Catholic, words that "all churches condemn."
+After Jerome turned against Origen[^308] he declares that Didymus defended Origen's words as pious and Catholic, words that "all churches condemn."
 And he adds: "In Didymus we extol his great power of memory, and his purity of faith in the Trinity, but on other points, as to which he unduly trusted Origen,